willyyang/almondsandcashews/README.md

-# Meteor Spyfall
+# Meteor Oddity

-Spyfall on your mobile device!

-This is the code that currently runs [http://spyfall.meteor.com](http://spyfall.meteor.com).
-It's a simple site I've built as a learning project, so definitely don't use it as an example of Meteor best practices.
-Pull requests welcome!
+A game where one is an oddity and others are trying to vote the before the oddity find out

 ## Disclaimer

-[Spyfall](http://international.hobbyworld.ru/catalog/25-spyfall/) is a party game designed by Alexandr Ushan and published by [Hobby World](http://international.hobbyworld.ru/).
-This is an unofficial fan project designed to complement the physical game, and is not endorsed in any way by the designer or publisher.
+This is a a fork of [Spyfall](https://github.com/evanbrumley/spyfall).I modified Spyfall's architecture to create this game.
+This is an unofficial fan project designed for personal use and is not endorsed in any way by the designer or publisher of the actual game

 ## Translations